-This document has been produced to provide information about cataracts services across Aneurin Bevan, Cardiff and Vale and Cwm Taf Morgannwg University Health Boards.
-The document advises of issues experienced by cataracts services across the three health boards and how services could be delivered in the future.
+This document has been produced to provide information about cataracts services for patients across Aneurin Bevan, Cardiff and Vale and Cwm Taf Morgannwg University Health Boards (and for cross-border patients in South Powys).
+The document advises of issues experienced by cataracts services across the health boards and how services could be delivered in the future.
 It is important that everyone who has an interest in eye care has an opportunity to understand the future options and to let us know their views.